 - Vosgros: Gilbert Picq et Ses Fils makes probably the best of the wines here, due to the cuvée's powerful, vibrantly saline mineral flavors and herbal, spicy nuances.

 Located on a hill above the town, the Grand Cru vineyards make nearly all of Chablis' most top-quality wine.
-La Moutonne is considered a Grand Cru by many, but not officially recognized as either Grand Cru or Premier Cru by AOC, so cannot be counted as another one of the 7 Chablis Grands Crus.
+La Moutonne is considered a Grand Cru by many, but not officially recognized as either Grand Cru or Premier Cru by AOC, so cannot be counted as another one of the seven Chablis Grands Crus.
 Long-Depaquit's cuvée here, though, is really of Grand Cru quality.
 The other Grands Crus are described here; although terroir is far less pronounced than in the Côte d'Or, many of the Grands Crus share a general style among their wines.
-Of course, all the cuvées come from our list of Major Producers, since no great Grand Cru producers are not included in our Major Producers list.
-The wines are listed in alphabetical order, not qualitative order.
+The wines are listed in alphabetical order.

 - Blanchot: Good here is the old-vine cuvée from Domaine Billaud Simon, with its oaked flavor set of vanilla, spice, and roasted exotic fruits.
 Billaud's cuvées usually are unoaked, but the Blanchot differs proudly from its compatriots.
 From Domaine Laroche, the Reserve de l'Obedience is honeyed and rich with fresh, generous yellow fruit.
 Better than the basic Blanchot, it competes with Laroche's best cuvées.
 Domaine Long-Depaquit also makes a seamless wine, rich and smoky if a little bit undefined at first.
 Although vibrant, this will need time to gain complexity.
 Domaine Francois Raveneau's exorbitantly expensive wine isn't their best, but its honeyed, layered fruit should round out and become less austere with age.
 Domaine Servin's wine is also perfumed, with little austerity, and although mostly flavored with yellow fruit it has spicy characteristics.
 These wines share an almost exotic, tropical yellow fruit character, and are usually rich, although they vary in austerity.

 - Bougros: This Grand Cru tends to be overshadowed a bit by its compatriots, but this brings prices down and calls more attention to the best wines here.
-Domaine Jean-Marc Brocard makes a cuvée that's not far above Premier Cru level, but can be appreciated for its smooth yet superconcentrated flavors of honeyed yellow fruit and fresh, stony minerality.
-A wine that needs age, but will hardly ever "mellow."
+Brocard's example balances honeyed fruit and minerally acidity well from day one, but should still be aged.
 The Bougros is Domaine William Fèvre's entry-level Grand Cru, but that doesn't deduct anything from its flavor.
 Full of exotic fruit with tinges of herbs and spice, the wine displays plenty of complexity and texture as well as decades of ageability.
-But wait--Fèvre has a lieu-dit wine of Côte de Bougerots, and this one is more on the level of one of the best Chardonnays in the world.
-One of Chablis' most underappreciated single-vineyard wines, it has exhilarating notes of steely minerals which combine seamlessly with dense, also vibrant yellow fruit to make for a great cuvée.
+But wait—Fèvre has a lieu-dit wine of Côte de Bougerots, and this one tops many Chablis rankings.
+It combines steely minerality with dense, also vibrant yellow fruit in a bafflingly smooth fashion.
 The Domaine Servin has more sweetness but is similarly dense, even if much less complex.
 Almost nutty, it rarely shows much oak component but has an almost liqueurish ripeness.
-The Verget is one of the rather unremarkable ones, although it has spicy, almost minty yellow fruit flavors and minerality.
-Age it for 10+ years to see more complexity.

-- Les Preuses: It isn't Domaine Billaud Simon's best, but this domaine's cuvée has supple, sweet yellow fruit that will provide plenty of enjoyment for early drinking.
+- Les Preuses: Billaud Simon's cuvée has supple, sweet yellow fruit that will provide plenty of enjoyment for early drinking.
 The same is true of the Jean-Marc Brocard, although its extremely exotic, almost spicy wines will have a bit more complexity at whatever time you drink them.
-Caves Jean et Sebastien Dauvissat makes their best wine here, but this isn't saying much since it is their only Grand Cru.
-Its flavors of rich yellow fruit are similar to those of the much superior Vincent Dauvissat, which actually is by far the best Preuses.
-Its vibrant, powerful perfume makes it an almost Côte d'Or-like wine, but the spicy yellow fruit and herbal elements are underlined by Chablis' classic notes of citrus and minerals.
+Caves Jean et Sebastien Dauvissat makes their best wine here; its flavors of rich yellow fruit are similar to those of the great Vincent Dauvissat.
+The latter's vibrant, powerful perfume makes it an almost Côte d'Or-like wine, but the spicy yellow fruit and herbal elements are underlined by Chablis' classic notes of citrus and minerals.
 The greatest thing about this cuvée is its weightlessness, which makes it better young than the initially heavy Dauvissat Les Clos.
 Faiveley makes a wine of similar richness, but it is creamy rather than complex, showing plenty of oak spice and some yellow fruit.
 If it is a little light on fruit young, this one has the potential to improve with age.
-Domaine William Fèvre makes a wine that has difficulty rivaling the Dauvissat, but has plenty of saline minerals and amazing rich fruit with age, even if in its youth it can be a bit lean.
-Domaine Servin actually produces one of the greater wines here, notable for its honeyed yellow fruit and elegant notes of flowers.
+Domaine Servin makes perhaps their best wine here, a cuvée notable for its honeyed yellow fruit and elegant notes of flowers.
 All the wines are capable of aging for a long time, even if some of the lesser ones would be preferable early on.

 - Valmur: In this Grand Cru, Brocard's cuvée has concentrated flavors of honeyed yellow fruit plus spice, nuts, and every other nuance that Chablis Chardonnay is capable of.
 This is Brocard's most ageworthy wine as well as its best.
 The Domaine Jean-Paul et Benoit Droin looks lean and dry by comparison, but its citrus fruit is vibrant and deep enough to make this one another great.
 Domaine William Fèvre makes a wine here that's curiously low on fruit, having instead an almost peppery spice element and harsh minerals.
 A wine that should definitely be aged, this promises more in its maturity.
 The Domaine Christian Moreau has serious citrus and mineral flavors, but also an almost roasted ripeness and as such plenty of early drinkability.
 Domaine Francois Raveneau makes one of the better wines here, but distinct lemon and mineral notes will be too austere for many drinkers.
 Rarely elegant, this is more honest to its Chablis origins.
 Look also for an old bottle of Verget's Valmur; the 1990s vintages are honeyed and exotic but have a great minty freshness.

 - Vaudésir: This is a reliable Grand Cru, since even most cuvées from unknown producers excel, but once again look to the top Chablis names for the best wines.
 Domaine Billaud Simon makes one of Chablis' most remarkable unoaked wines, since it seems ripe and creamy, nutty and buttery, but in fact its yellow fruit and spice flavors were developed in a stainless steel tank.
 The Faiveley has the same Meursault-like buttered flavors, but has even more nuttiness and some spicy, herbal elements.
 Domaine William Fèvre departs from the typical flavors, the smooth citrus all but overwhelmed by harsh minerality, making this cuvée too intense for early drinking.
-Domaine Long-Depaquit's Vaudésir makes up for their failure to create a great Clos, with vibrant spice, yellow fruit, and plenty of minerality but little intensity.
+Domaine Long-Depaquit's Vaudésir is lighter than average for this vineyard, with vibrant spice, yellow fruit, and plenty of minerality but little intensity.